rocketbot-cl/EmailGPT/README.md

 1. Connect to EmailGPT
+This command allows you to connect to EmailGPT by indicating the server and the API key.

-2. Get task list
+2. Get tasks list
-Returns a list of tasks associated with your account.
+Returns the list of active or paused tasks from your EmailGPT account.

 3. Get task results
-Returns the results of a task.
+Returns the results of a task by its ID.